minakamoto/pcshscr2023/webapp/handson-for-catchup/0th.md

 - Mobile:
   - This layer is responsible for developing mobile applications that work in tandem with the web app.
 It uses native app development frameworks like Swift, Kotlin, and Java, or cross-platform development frameworks like React Native and Flutter.
 - UI/UX:
   - This layer is responsible for creating a visually appealing and seamless user experience for the application.
-It uses design tools like Sketch, Figma, and Adobe XD, and user testing tools like UserTesting and Hotjar.
+It uses design tools like Sketch, Figma, and Adobe XD.
 - Infrastructure:
   - This layer is responsible for the deployment, scaling, and management of the application.
 It uses cloud platforms like AWS, Azure, and GCP, and DevOps tools like Docker, Kubernetes, Ansible, and Terraform.